310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 Wait, we shouldn't just keep complimenting each other… We won't get anything done if we keep on chatting, so let's start practice for real now.

-Oh wait, that’s right— I heard about this while I was dealing with the event preparations, but apparently there's a festival going on in the neighboring town today.
+Oh wait, that’s right — I heard about this while I was dealing with the event preparations, but…

+Apparently there's a festival going on in town today.

 If it’s alright with you guys, wanna go together?
 You’ve been wanting to do something like that, yeah?
 So it's just the perfect timing~♪
 {% endbubble %}

 {% bubble Hokuto %}
-Hm?
+Mm?
 Do we even have the time for something like that?
-There's not long left until Tanabata Festival — We shouldn’t play around.
+There's not much left until Tanabata Festival — We shouldn’t play around.
 {% endbubble %}

 {% bubble Mao %}